iamnaymur/milestoneTwo_php/README.md

 1 .
 INDEXED array, (index gets assigned automatically as we saw in javascript and starts with 0.)
 2 .
 ASSOCIATIVE array, (Associative arrays are arrays that use named keys that you assign to them.)
 3 .
 MULTIDIMENSIONAL array.
 (A multidimensional array is an array containing one or more arrays.)

+### Session
+A PHP session is used to store data on a server rather than the computer of the user.
+Session identifiers or SID is a unique number which is used to identify every user in a session based environment.